Image Import (Template-Based Migration)

 | Single Disk Limitation |

-This method only handles the boot disk.
-If your virtual machine has multiple disks, you'll need to:
+This method handles only the boot disk.
+If your virtual machine has multiple disks, you need to:

 OR